-As you meander along the east side of the Santa Cruz Riverwalk, you have likely noticed the sea of blue, pink and white landscaping flags covering the riverbank between the Soquel Avenue and Laurel Street bridges.
+As you meander along the east side of the Santa Cruz Riverwalk, you have likely noticed the sea of yellow, blue and pink and white landscaping flags covering the riverbank between the Soquel Avenue and Laurel Street bridges.
 You may have wondered, “What are these flags for?” or perhaps, “Do the different flag colors mean anything?”
 Well, this month we are happy to answer BOTH of those questions and more.

 What are the flags for?

-Every plant that goes into the ground receives it’s own individual flag.
+Every plant that goes into the ground receives its own individual flag.
 At this stage of their life, these plants are termed “seedlings.”
 They are quite small, ranging from the size of your fist to the size of a 1-gallon milk jug.
 As winter transitions into spring, you can watch these plants grow, reaching taller toward the sky and expanding outwards along the ground.
 However, sometimes native plants don’t grow as fast or as tall as surrounding vegetation, making them easy to miss.
 Brightly hued flags help us locate each individual native plant to be sure it receives the care and attention it needs to grow and thrive.
 During the dry season, CWC staff and volunteers regularly visit the site to remove competing weeds and provide native plants with water.

 But wait, there’s more!
 CWC also studies native plant survival.
 In the late fall, CWC staff and interns visit each flag to see whether the corresponding plant has survived.
 If a plant dies or gets eaten (many rodents view our plants as tasty snacks!), the flag lets us know that there once was a native plant in that location.
 Each flag is labeled with the plant name, an identification number and the planting month and year for easy identification.